 - If you’re over the age of 65, you may qualify for a freeze on your property taxes.

-Homeowners have until August 22nd to contest their 2020 valuations.
-If you did not receive a letter from the Assessors Office, you can check your assessed value at this link.
+If you did not receive a letter from the Assessor’s Office, you can check your assessed value at this link.
 If you’ve seen a tax hike that you feel may be disputable, give your Realtor a call before it’s too late.

 Michael meets up with his client and new friend Robert Warren to discuss all things regarding the New Orleans Seventh Ward neighborhood!